 Some brands (like Colgate) attempt to “balance” bacteria with triclosan, a pesticide that has been shown in some studies to interfere with muscle function and disrupt endocrine and hormone function.
-And most brands use sodium lauryl sulfate to create the foaminess we all associate with toothpastes – but some studies have linked it to the irritation of the delicate membranes of your mouth and even to the formation of canker sores.
+Most brands use sodium lauryl sulfate to create the foaminess we all associate with toothpastes – but some studies have linked it to the irritation of the delicate membranes of your mouth and even to the formation of canker sores.

 Luckily, there are several products on the market that are much better for you than conventional toothpaste ever could be.
 Here are seven to try as you transition away from conventional toothpaste.